weillercarvalho/clockinpython/README.md

-# clockinpython
+# Clock
-Simple clock in python.
+Simple clock in python. 🐍